-2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate 44 2.1.1.1b.
+2.1.1.1 Related types of action, and their expected contribution to those specific objectives and macro-regional strategies and sea-basin strategies, where appropriate 46 2.1.1.1b.
 Definition of a single beneficiary or a limited list of beneficiaries and the granting procedure 2.1.1.2.
 Indicators Table 2 - Output indicators Table 3 - Result indicators 2.1.1.3.
 Main target groups 2.1.1.4.
-Indication of the specific territories targeted, including the planned use of ITI, CLLD other territorial tools 2.1.1.5.
-Planned use of financial instruments 2.1.1.6.
-Indicative breakdown of the EU programme resources by type of intervention Table 4 - Dimension 1 - intervention field Table 5 - Dimension 2 - form of financing Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 3.
+Indication of the specific territories targeted, including the planned use of ITI, CLLD of or other territorial tools 2.1.1.5.
+Planned use of financial instruments 53 2.1.1.6.
+Indicative breakdown of the EU programme resources by type of intervention 54 Table 4 - Dimension 1 - intervention field 54 Table 5 - Dimension 2 - form of financing 55 Table 6 - Dimension 3 - territorial delivery mechanism and territorial focus 56 3.
 Financing plan 3.1.
-Financial appropriations by year Table 7 3.2.
-Total financial appropriations by fund and national co-financing Table 8 4.
+Financial appropriations by year 57 Table 7 3.2.
+Total financial appropriations by fund and national co-financing 58 Table 8 4.
 Action taken to involve the relevant programme partners in the preperation of the Interreg program and the role of those programme partners in the implementation, monitoring and evaluation 5.
-Approach to communication and visibility for the Interreg programme (objectives, target audiences 3, communication channels, including social media outreach, where appropriate, planned budget and - 0 relevant indicators for monitoring and evaluation) 6.
+Approach to communication and visibility for the Interreg programme (objectives, target audiences communication channels, including social media outreach, where appropriate, planned budget and , relevant indicators for monitoring and evaluation) 62 6.
 Indication of support to small-scale projects, including small projects within small project funds 7.
 Implementing provisions 7.1.
 Programme authorities Table 9 7.2.
 Procedure for setting up the joint secretariat 7.3.
-Apportionment of liabilities among participating Member States and where applicable, the thir partner countries and OCTs, in the event of financial corrections imposed by the managing authority the Commission 8.
-Use of unit costs, lump sums, flat rates and financing not linked to costs Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs Appendix 1 A. Summary of the main elements B. Details by type of operation 1.
-Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who 09 produced, collected and recorded the data, where the data is stored, cut-off dates, validation, etc): 60 2.
-Please specify why the proposed method and calculation based on Article 94(2) is relevant to the type of operation: 3.
+Apportionment of liabilities among participating Member States and where applicable, the third partner countries and OCTs, in the event of financial corrections imposed by the managing authorit the Commission - 8.
+Use of unit costs, lump sums, flat rates and financing not linked to costs Table 10: Use of unit costs, lump sums, flat rates and financing not linked to costs Appendix 1 A. Summary of the main elements B. Details by type of operation C. Calculation of the standard scale of unit costs, lump sums or flat rates /1 1.
+Source of data used to calculate the standard scale of unit costs, lump sums or flat rates (who produced, collected and recorded the data, where the data is stored, cut-off dates, validation, etc): 2.
+Please specify why the proposed method and calculation based on Article 94(2) is relevant to the type of operation: 72 3.
 Please specify how the calculations were made, in particular including any assumptions made in terms of quality or quantities.
-Where relevant, statistical evidence and benchmarks should be used if requested, provided in a format that is usable by the Commission: 4.
-Please explain how you have ensured that only eligible expenditure was included in the calculating the control of the calculating the control of the calculating the calcul the standard scale of unit cost, lump sum or flat rate: 5.
-Assessment of the audit authority or authorities of the calculation methodology and amounts and arrangements to ensure the verification, quality, collection and storage of data: Appendix 2 A. Summary of the main elements B. Details by type of operation Appendix 3: List of planned operations of strategic importance with a timetable - Article 22(3) CPR.
-DOCUMENTS 77
+Where relevant, statistical evidence and benchmarks should be used a if requested, provided in a format that is usable by the Commission: 4.
+Please explain how you have ensured that only eligible expenditure was included in the calculation on of the standard scale of unit cost, lump sum or flat rate: 5.
+Assessment of the audit authority or authorities of the calculation methodology and amounts and arrangements to ensure the verification, quality, collection and storage of data: Appendix 2 A. Summary of the main elements B. Details by type of operation Appendix 3: List of planned operations of strategic importance with a timetable - Article 22(3) CPR DOCUMENTS